beezwax/import_on_server/README.md

 Password:

 ## The Example file
 Open the file, and set up the credentials for it.
 Then host it on FileMaker Server 26.
-Follow the onscreen prompts to import from the Large_Sales_Records.csv
+Follow the onscreen prompts to import from the Small_Sales_Records.csv.
+Note the original example import file had over 600k records in it.
+But it was too large so I made a smaller example file.